 Citation for 60 Years of Service

 David Luterman is a well-known teacher, researcher, author, consultant, and lecturer.
-He is a specialist in the hearing-impaired and in counseling.
+He is a specialist in helping people who are partially deaf and in counseling.
 His books include Counseling the Communicatively Disordered and Their Families, Deafness in Perspective, Deafness in the Family, When Your Child Is Deaf, In the Shadows: Living and Coping with a Loved One's Chronic Illness, The Young Deaf Child, and Early Childhood Deafness (with Ellen Kurtzer-White).

 Luterman has presented many lectures and symposia around the world.
 He is a fellow of the American Speech and Hearing Association and recipient of the Frank Kleffner Clinical Achievement Award (2011).